-Hit and Run Charges in Georgia
+Hit and Run Leaving the Scene Charges in Georgia

 You've just received a phone call or even a letter commanding you to call an investigator back for a hit and run investigation.
 You may not even remember what they are talking about, but you definitely know you would never willingly commit a "hit and run."
 But, what do you do next?

-Hit and run charges in Georgia are some of the most overcharged, but serious traffic offenses out there.
+Hit and run charges and leaving the scene in Georgia are some of the most overcharged, but serious traffic offenses out there.
 But, if you've been arrested or had an investigator calling to ask you about an alleged hit and run, do not panic- our attorneys have successfully defended hundreds of these cases.
-Often times, we are able to build your case and negotiate lesser charges to a hit and run conviction.
+Often times, we are able to build your case and negotiate lesser charges to avoid a hit and run conviction.
 The following information will help you further understand these charges and how we defend them.

 What is Georgia's hit and run law?

 Under hit and run laws in Georgia, you must stay at the scene of an accident whenever property damage or bodily injury have occurred as a result of an accident.
 Specifically, the law says you must:

 (1) Give your name and address and the registration number of the vehicle;

 (2) Upon request and if it is available, exhibit your driver's license to the person struck or the other party;